abihulick/abihulick.github.io/content/posts/selling-on-amazon/index.md

 This is where my work over the past year comes in—the world of Amazon repricers.
 The company[^2] where I manage Customer Success designed a software to optimize prices to give sellers the best chance at winning the Buy Box.

-Many factors go into determining the Buy Box ‘winner’ (some of which are mostly speculation, as the true algorithm is under Amazon lock and key), including quality of reviews, review volume, order defect rate, reliability, speed of delivery, and price—the lever sellers can control the most directly.
+Many factors go into determining the Buy Box ‘winner’ (some of which are mostly speculation, as the true algorithm is under Amazon lock and key), including seller feedback ratings, order defect rate, speed of delivery, and price—the lever sellers can control the most directly.

 💡*Repricers adjust seller’s prices to keep them competitive with other sellers on the listing.
 These can often be set to match or undercut the offer in the Buy Box.*